bortiznine/VidMe-API/src/main/ReadMe.md

 <h2>Sprint 4:</h2>
 <h4>Implement edits and text changes to service and controller call for backend.
 Push backend to heroku for proper server usage.</h4>

+<h2>Sprint 5:</h2>
+<h4>Extrapolate the process to how we want the Front to work.
+Attempting a forum based website that lets you see yours and others vid items</h4>

+<h2>Sprint 6:</h2>
+<h4>Set up backend heroku to connect with userservice and vidmelibraryservice.
+Also add methods to take objects and display the username email password etc in sign up and login</h4>

+<h2>Sprint: 7:</h2>
+<h4>Have vidmelibrary display item boxes that show user and their title and url link</h4>

+<h2>Sprint 8:</h2>
+<h4>Work on CSS and routing for all pages in the app</h4>